 Ballance has a team of experts covering the entire country

-A born and bred Southlander, Claire graduated from Victoria University with a Bachelor of Science Majoring in Geography and Environmental Studies.
-She then went on to do a Post Graduate Diploma in Commerce Majoring in Public Policy with a special interest in Environmental Policies.
+Claire has always had an eye on sustainability, graduating from Victoria University with a Bachelor of Science Majoring in Geography and Environmental Studies, she then went on to do a Post Graduate Diploma in Commerce Majoring in Public Policy with a special interest in Environmental Policies.
+Last year Claire travelled to America to complete an Executive program ‘Implementing Strategy for Competitive Advantage’ at The Wharton Business School, University of Pennsylvania.

-When Claire is not working, she enjoys playing Volleyball, Netball and Basketball socially
+When Claire is not working, she enjoys walking her two German Short Haired Pointers Bain and Mikka as well as playing social sports Netball and Volleyball.

 Andrew Sanders joined Ballance as a Nutrient Specialist in the Rotorua district in May 2004, and was promoted to the position of Area Sales Manager in April 2008.
 After another promotion Andrew became the North Island Regional Sales Manager, and is now the National Sales Manager.